The side effects of selective serotonin reuptake inhibitors (SSRIs) can be troublesome at first, but most improve with time.

 - loss of consciousness

-If you or someone you know experience symptoms of severe serotonin syndrome, seek emergency medical help immediately by dialling 999 and asking for an ambulance.
+If you or someone you know experiences symptoms of severe serotonin syndrome, seek emergency medical help immediately by dialling 999 and asking for an ambulance.

 Elderly people who take SSRIs may experience a severe fall in sodium (salt) levels known as hyponatremia.
 This may lead to a build-up of fluid inside the body's cells, which can be potentially dangerous.